sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 # How to get mark and index prices from Perpetual Protocol V2

-The following guide will show you how to read the mark and index prices of the assets trading on the Perpetual Protocol.
+The following guide will show you how to read the mark and index prices of the assets trading on the Perpetual Protocol V2.
+I figured out how to do this by reading the protocol's smart contract code, discovered publicly accessible functions, and called them appropiately.

+All the code that is outlined in this guide, is available in the same repository.
+If you get stuck at any point, go ahead and read the code or feel free to reach out to me and I'll see if I can help.

 ## Environment

-First up, let's setup our environment, so we have something reproducible.
+First up, let's setup our environment so we have something reproducible.
 Create an empty directory, navigate inside, and create a npm project.

 ```
 mkdir perp-price-demo